Container Docking Station

 Max.
 Load Capacity: 34 tonnes

-Parking: 1.
-Setting the two positionable supports to the desired length, 2.
-Entry, 3.
-Parking via the truck air suspension, 4.
-Exit
+Handling Parking: 1.
+Positioning the mobile support set to the desired container length, 2.
+Driving in, 3.
+Parking the container using the truck's air suspension, 4.
+Driving out

-Special features Transport of the two positionable supports (total weight 1.5 tonnes) with a pallet truck or forklift
+Special features Easy transport of a support set (total weight 1.5 tonnes) using a pallet truck or forklift

 Biggest advantage: Adjustable in length and with the option of mid-way emptying